 |Additional travel or time commitments||Members may be assigned as a Center point person for each of the Center's projects.|

 Work Groups (or Expert Panels) of the Committee

-- Each Center CAP Guideline is developed by a team of experts, stakeholders, and guideline topic experts and stakeholders.
+- Each Center Guideline is developed by a team of experts, stakeholders, and guideline topic experts and stakeholders.
 These individuals are invited to join Center Work Groups to research and review the evidence and write the guideline recommendations.

 Activities of Committee

 - Solicits, evaluates, and recommends guideline topics.